Are your contacts worth anything in LNG business development?

 Back to LNG: any industry under tension – such as LNG right now – produces an extraordinary number of windbags with impressive speed.
 Suddenly the son of the nurse of a certain sheik who supposedly can secure LNG shipments promises to take care of your LNG supply problems.
 Just pay him a large sum of money up front and he will open the gate to eternal bliss.

 Most people would not even consider such a fishy offer.
 Strangely, in LNG it happens all the time.
 There is just a limited number of LNG liquefaction plants so the amount of LNG available on this planet cannot be increased at will.
-Whatever exists is firmly controlled by a number of players and they have no interest to let some so-called “well connected” do juicy side deals.
+Whatever exists is firmly controlled by a number of players and they have no interest in letting some so-called “well-connected” do juicy side deals.

 Connections may well help to open a door.
 The willing LNG buyer will soon find that opening the door is the easy part.
 Walking through it is much more difficult.
 The logical consequence is that connections are not so incredibly important after all.